FlorianAinadou/testArgans/README.md

 # Interactive map
 Subject: Building an interactive map showing some places using react, leaflet and redux

-For this project, I used create-react-app to build this react web app.
+For this project, tis project has been built using create-react-app.
-Leaflet has been used for the map.
-Redux has been used to manage the data through components.
+Leaflet has been used for the map itself and redux has been used to manage the data through components.

 ## Project requirements